Balancingrock/Swiftfire/README.md

 However... the project needs openSSL.
 And while a compiled version of openSSL is provided with the project, you should not trust this.
 Make sure to download and install openSSL from the original sources at [openSSL.org](https://openssl.org)

-The follow the directions as mentioned under the subproject [SecureSockets](https:github.com/balancingrock/SecureSockets).
+Directions for the installation of openSSL are in the subproject [SecureSockets](https:github.com/balancingrock/SecureSockets).
+Note that you cannot use an existing installation of openSSL due to some necessary glue code.

-You will likely enounter some issues with the target release when you have not compiled openSSL for MacOS 10.12, these are however easily fixed by using build options.
+You will likely enounter some issues with the target release when you have not compiled openSSL for MacOS 10.12, these are easily fixed by setting the corresponding build options.

 ### Using Xcode